rizitis/Qemu-slackware/README.md

 Good Luck ;)

+##REQUIRE:
-REQUIRE: From your distro package manager installation qemu-kvm and all deps needed...
-Some distros setup everything for you some others half of the and the others you should do them manually.
-Find your distro way to install properley qemu.
+From your distro package manager installation of qemu-kvm and all of deps needed...
+Some distros setup everything for you, some others half of them and  the other half you must do them manually.So, Find your distro way to install properley qemu.
-After you install qemu-kvm libvirt etc from your package manager, in case you encounter below error:
+NOTE: After you install qemu-kvm libvirt etc from your package manager, in case you encounter below error:
 ```
 qemu-system-x86_64: command not found
 ```